Skip to main content

 NPO count and individual donation trends — "Numbers" and "money" moving in opposite directions

-The core issue is a structural disconnect between the social value that NPOs generate and their financial viability.
+The core of the problem lies in the structural disconnect between the social value of NPOs and their financial sustainability.

-The Furusato Nozei program has brought about a fundamental transformation in Japan's giving culture.
-At ¥1.27 trillion annually, its scale is equivalent to roughly one-quarter of the entire nonprofit sector's revenue (estimated at approximately ¥4.7 trillion).
+The furusato nozei system has brought fundamental changes to Japan's donation culture.
+The annual scale of 1.27 trillion yen is equivalent to one-quarter of the entire NPO sector's income (estimated at approximately 4.7 trillion yen).

 In February 2025, the Trump administration terminated or froze over 90% of USAID (United States Agency for International Development) contracts.
-This decision sent shockwaves through NGOs and NPOs worldwide that depended on American funding.
-The direct impact on Japanese international cooperation NGOs has been limited, given their low dependence on USAID.
-However, indirect effects through JICA (Japan International Cooperation Agency; 国際協力機構) and the broader trend of contracting international aid flows may yet ripple through Japan's nonprofit sector.
+This decision sent shockwaves through NGOs and NPOs worldwide that depended on US funding.
+Direct impact on Japan's international cooperation NGOs is limited due to low USAID dependency, but there is potential for indirect effects through JICA (Japan International Cooperation Agency) and spillover effects from trends of international aid reduction to Japan's NPO sector.

-For nonprofit practitioners, an objective understanding of one's own organization's financial structure is the starting point for strategic planning.
-For guidance on articulating an organizational change thesis, see Theory of Change Workshop Guide.
-For outcome visualization, see What Is a Logic Model?.
-For evaluation frameworks, see Introduction to EBPM.
+For NPO practitioners, objectively understanding their organization's financial structure serves as the starting point for strategic planning.
+For organizing change theory, refer to the Theory of Change Practical Workshop Guide; for outcome visualization, see What Is a Logic Model; for activity evaluation frameworks, consult Introduction to EBPM.

 References